 Judicial review of decisions of the Board.
 Any person or persons, jointly or severally, aggrieved by any decision of the Board, or any officer, department, board, commission, the governing body, may apply to the circuit court in the judicial circuit where the Board is located for judicial relief within 30 days after rendition of the decision by the Board.
 Review in the circuit court shall be either by a trial de novo, which shall be governed by the Louisiana Rules of Civil Procedure, or by petition for writ of certiorari, which shall be governed by the Louisiana Appellate Rules.
 The election of remedies shall lie with the appellant.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Interpretations